syne-tune/syne-tune/README.md

 ```

 This will install a bare-bone version.
 If you want in addition to install our own Gaussian process based optimizers, Ray Tune or Bore optimizer,
-you can run `pip install syne-tune[X]` where `X` can be
+you can run `pip install 'syne-tune[X]'` where `X` can be
 * `gpsearchers`: For built-in Gaussian process based optimizers
 * `raytune`: For Ray Tune optimizers
 * `benchmarks`: For installing all dependencies required to run all benchmarks
 * `extra`: For installing all the above
 * `bore`: For Bore optimizer

-For instance, `pip install syne-tune[gpsearchers]` will install Syne Tune along with many built-in Gaussian process
+For instance, `pip install 'syne-tune[gpsearchers]'` will install Syne Tune along with many built-in Gaussian process
 optimizers.

 To install the latest version from git, run the following: